-Today marks the first day of spring.
+The weather is warming up.
 But before you start thinking about parks, picnics, and cookouts, you should be thinking about your lawn.
 Our 7 step spring lawn care checklist marks all the tasks you need to complete to get your yard ready for spring.

 1. Spring Lawn Care Cleaning

 Spring cleaning does not just mean decluttering closets or attics.
 Spring cleaning also applies to your lawn.
 The first task of getting your yard spring-ready is a thorough cleaning.
 Spend an afternoon enjoying the breezy warm weather by walking through your lawn and cleaning up any dead twigs, branches, leaves, etc. Do not forget to spend some time raking up dead grass.

 Being able to control those dreadful weeds before they emerge in the summertime is an essential part of a beautiful lawn.
 Our exclusive 3-Step Pre-Emergent weed control prevents seeds from growing, which prevents these weeds from taking nutrients from your grass.
 Time is everything!
 The key is to get pre-emergent weed control on your lawn as early in the spring as possible so it can work fast.